Malta

 To celebrate this new Definitive Set, MaltaPost, in collaboration with

-Collection Celebrating Malta's Heritage Through Stamps".
-The book, also
+The Historical Collection Celebrating Malta's Heritage Through Stamps".

-Sheet bearing the 17 stamps will also be included in the first 2,500
+The combined, numbered, Sheet with all 17 stamps was included in the first 2,500

 Fossil